-Citizens are asked to park on the odd side of the street in residential areas for the entire snow season, which runs from Nov.
+Citizens are asked to park on the odd side of the street in residential areas for the en-tire snow season, which runs from Nov.
 15 to March 15.
 The goal is to make it easier for citizens to comply with parking rules and aid plow drivers with their work.

 Downtown on snowy days, on-street parking will be prohibited between midnight and 6 a.m. so parking bays can be plowed out.
+Vehicles parked in these locations can be towed during noticed events.
 Notification of those parking restrictions will be sent to media and be available through 3-1-1.
 New signs have been installed in the downtown, indicating this rule within the boundaries of Maple to Division and I-90 to the Spokane River.
 The City has some parking options for snow days under the freeway, particularly for those with residential parking passes in the core, and there are also numerous off-street surface parking lots.